 Things to do near Waikiki:

 - Waikiki Beach: Inarguably the most famous beach in Oahu, Waikiki is actually eight different beaches, which offer everything from shallow lagoons, perfect for beginner swimmers, to pretty gnarly surf breaks.
-It’s included on almost every Oahu itinerary for a reason- it’s an excellent place to boogie board, soak up the sun, people-watch, or even take some surf lessons on Waikiki.
+It’s included on almost every Oahu itinerary for a reason- you can boogie board, soak up the sun, people-watch, or even take some surf lessons on Waikiki.

 - Hanauma Bay: In this state park, you’ll have the opportunity to experience some of the best snorkeling in Oahu, as you swim through a former volcanic crater that straight up feels like an aquarium, thanks to the 400 species of fish and sea turtles that call this bay home.

 - Iolani Palace: This estate is where the Hawaiian monarchs lived for almost 50 years before Hawaii was forcibly annexed by the United States in 1893.
 Nowadays, it’s a great place to learn about Hawaiian history and culture and the role of the U.S. in the overthrow of the Hawaiian government.

 - Diamond Head Crater Hike: The Diamond Head trail is one of the most jaw-dropping and yet, easy hikes in Oahu, where you’ll hike to the rim of a volcanic crater that was formed 300,000 years ago.
 When you reach the summit, you’ll be offered jaw-dropping views of the Honolulu skyline, as well as the turquoise waters of the Pacific Ocean.